rothgov/components/typography.md

 ## Type Scale

 To create an easily readable interface, you don't need lots of font-sizes.
-A simple ratio-based scale with 7-8 options should be enough.
+A simple ratio-based scale with around 7 options should be enough.

 Our font scale is based on the default browser size of 16px.